 Given any tuple $( s_k)_{k=1}^w$ of elements in $\{1,\ldots,m\}$, the \emph{weight $w$ hyperlogarithm $L_{\omega_{s_1}\cdots \omega_{s_w}}$} is the multivalued function on $Z$ defined inductively as follows:

 The polylogarithmic functions (such as ${\rm Log}$, Rogers' dilogarithm $R$, or all the classical polylogarithm ${\bf L}{\rm i}_n$) are particular instances of hyperlogarithms in the specific case when $\Sigma=\{0,1,\infty\}$.
 If the properties of polylogarithms, in particular the functional equations they satisfy, have been studied intensely, this is much less the case for more general hyperlogarithms (however see \cite{W1} or the more recent \cite{Brown}).
-Several recent works have shown that hyperlogarithms are relevant for computing certain scattering amplitudes in higher energy physics. \sk
+Several recent works have shown that hyperlogarithms are relevant for computing certain scattering amplitudes in higher energy physics (see for instance the PhD thesis \cite{Panzer} or the recent ``white paper" \cite{white}, especially the fifth section therein). \sk

 In this paper, we describe generalizations in weight $3$, $4$, $5$ and $6$ of the $3$-term and $5$-term identities of the logarithm and dilogarithm respectively.
 These identities are similar to the two latter classical identities, but involve non polylogarithmic hyperlogarithms.
 For this purpose, we introduce a geometric viewpoint on Abel's identity $\boldsymbol{\big(\mathcal Ab\big)}$ by relating it to the conic fibrations of a quintic del Pezzo surface.
 The generalization will involve the conic fibrations of del Pezzo surfaces of degree $\leq 6$.\footnote{ The 3-term identity of the logarithm can also be considered from a geometric perspective, but it is less meaningful from this point of view, because it is ``too simple".
 This is why we only consider the case of Abel' equation.} \black